shan18/Perceiver-Resampler-XAttn-Captioning/README.md

 ## Training

-For training a model with the default set of parameters, run
+For training a model with the hyperparamters present in `config.yaml`, run

 ```
 $ python run.py \